MathiasBerlancourt/todolist/README.md

 ## 📝 Description

-This personal project aims to work on React with tailwind, Node.js, MongoDB.
+This personal project aims to work on React with tailwind, TypeScript, Node.js, MongoDB.

 In this project I use :

 - React
+- TypeScript
 - Tailwind
 - useReducer
 - useContext